 President of Morgan Madison & Company, through professional and academic endeavors, Terrence has focused on improving group decision-making quality.
 His experience has proven that:

-1. Higher quality information assures higher quality decisions.
+1. Evidence-based information assures higher quality decisions.

 2. Properly managed conflict, provides groups with more “options” to consider — and groups with more options have been proven to make higher quality decisions.

-Terrence is passionate about using and teaching the FAST Facilitative Leadership Training technique so that people and teams make more informed decisions.
+Terrence is passionate about using and teaching the FAST Facilitation technique so that people and teams make more informed decisions.
 He made the FAST technique more robust by adding and enhancing decision-making tools such as PowerBalls and the FAST quantitative SWOT technique that is used worldwide by Fortune 1000 companies.
-He introduced the concept of holism to the field of structured facilitation as a method for keeping discussions on target and aligning deliverables throughout an organization.
+Since 1999, Terrence has taught over three hundred classes.